 ‘what role, if any could art play in a public context today?
 Are “monuments” and “memorials” really possible within the alleged vacuum of mutually respected beliefs?
 Is it possible for sculpture or even site-specific work to avoid the obsolescence of supposedly “public” art if the work has no intellectual or contextual resonance beyond itself?
 Is artwork in public venues justified at such low level of ambition?’
 (Hallmark Neff, in Mitchell 1992, 7).

 The conference papers were published as an anthology entitled ‘Art and the Public Sphere’, edited by W.J.T.
 Mitchell (Mitchell, 1992).
 The twelve chapters in the book address Hallmark Neff’s wide-ranging conference questions in relation to existing public art practice, function and purpose.
-Although Hallmark Neff, regards the symposium ‘as an opportunity to step back from the mechanics of public art and dream’.
-(Mitchell, 1992, 8), the contributions cover both conceptual and technical responses from artists and theorists on contemporary public art practices.
+Although Hallmark Neff, regards the symposium ‘as an opportunity to step back from the mechanics of public art and dream’ (Mitchell, 1992, 8), the contributions cover both conceptual and technical responses from artists and theorists on contemporary public art practices.

 The title of the volume, ‘Art and the Public Sphere’, is addressed specifically by Mitchell’s editorial, ‘Introduction: Utopia and Critique’ and is further developed in his essay, ‘The Violence of Public Art’.
 Mitchell’s argument is an early instance of public art being considered in respect of the public sphere as set out by Habermas’ in his book, ‘The Structural Transformation of the Bourgeois Public Sphere’, (Habermas, [1962], 1989).